-P-MRS has beenwas used in early studies to interrogate tissue bioenergetics (reviewed in Gadian and Radda, 1981) and translated to the clinic in 1981 (Ross et al., 1981).
-H MRS has developed from cell studies in the late 1970s (Brindle and Campbell, 1984) to become a widely, although not routinely, used tool today.
+31P-MRS was used in early studies to interrogate tissue bioenergetics (reviewed in Gadian and Radda, 1981) and translated to the clinic in 1981 (Ross et al., 1981).
+1H MRS has developed from cell studies in the late 1970s (Brindle and Campbell, 1984) to become a widely, although not routinely, used tool today.
 For example, it has been used to distinguish benign from malignant lesions in the prostate (Kurhanewicz et al., 2002) and to characterize brain tumors (Howe et al., 2003).
-Protons can be detected with relatively high sensitivity compared with other nuclei, but H spectra provide only a profile of cellular metabolites at a particular point in time.
+Protons can be detected with relatively high sensitivity compared with other nuclei, but 1H spectra provide only a profile of cellular metabolites at a particular point in time.
 There is no information about metabolic flux unless (1) there are time-dependent changes in cellular metabolites resulting from a change in state of the tissue (e.g., when a muscle starts to contract or a tumor becomes hypoxic); and (2) a series of spectra is acquired.
 However, if the tissue is in a particular biological state, then the metabolites are usually in a steady state, such that their rate of synthesis equals their rate of breakdown and their concentrations are time invariant.
-In order to obtain information about metabolic flux under these circumstances, we need to introduce an isotopically labeled substrate; in the case of MRS, this typically means and information about metabolic flux under these circumstances, we need to introduce an isotopically labeled substrate; in the case of MRS, this typically means and information about metabolic flux under these circumstances, we need to introduce an isotopically labeled substrate; in the case of MRS, this typically means and information about metabolic flux under these circumstances, we need to introduce an isotopically labeled substrate; in the case of MRS, this typically means and information about metabolic flux under these circumstances, we need to introduce an isotopically labeled substrate; in the case of MRS, this typically means and information about metabolic flux under these circumstances, we need to introduce an isotopical systems was pioneered by Shulman's group (Avison et al., 1986) (Figures 3A-3C).
-Introduction of a C-labeled substrate, although in early studies with H-MRS, deuterium-labeled substrate, although in early studies in the case of MRS, this typically means and C-labeled substrates.
-However, the much lower sensitivity of C-labeled substrates was revolutionally and the call, 1982, Rothman et al., 1982a; Rothman et al., 2014; Keshari and Wilson, 2014), and therefore we will discuss here newer developments, focusin
+In order to obtain information about metabolic flux under these circumstances, we need to introduce an isotopically labeled substrate: in the case of MRS, this typically means a 13C-labeled substrate, although in early studies with 1H-MRS, deuterium-labeled substrates were also used (Brindle et al., 1982b).
+The application of 13C-MRS to biological systems was pioneered by Shulman's group (Avison et al., 1986) (Figures 3A-3C).
+Introduction of a 13C-labeled substrate, for example 13C-labeled glucose, results in time-dependent changes in the labeling of cell metabolites, where these changes can be detected in vivo with non-invasive 13C-MRS measurements.
+However, the much lower sensitivity of 13C to magnetic resonance detection means that imaging is not possible.
+Nevertheless, this technique has been translated to the clinic; for example, to measure muscle glycogen synthesis following infusion of 13C-labeled glucose (Shulman et al., 1990).
+Sensitivity can be improved by indirect detection of the 13C label through spin-coupled protons, although temporal and spatial resolution are still relatively poor (Brindle et al., 1982a; Rothman et al., 1985).
+Magnetic resonance measurement of metabolic fluxes using 13C-labeled substrates was revolutionized in the early 2000s by the introduction of dissolution DNP, which can increase the sensitivity of detection of 13C-labeled molecules by >104-fold (Ardenkiaer-Larsen et al., 2003), enabling real-time imaging of metabolic fluxes in vivo (Golman et al., 2006).
+There have been several recent and comprehensive reviews of this technique (Brindle, 2015; Comment and Merritt, 2014; Keshari and Wilson, 2014), and therefore we will discuss here newer developments, focusing on studies in cancer, where most of the work has been done to date.
+There have, however, also been studies in other biological systems, notably the heart (Cunningham et al., 2016), reviewed in Rider and Tyler (2013).
+Principles where N{upper} and N{lower} are the populations of the upper and lower energy levels, ΔE is the energy difference, k is the Boltzmann constant, and T is absolute temperature.
+There is only a slight excess of spins in the lower energy level; for example, at $37^{\circ}C$ and a field strength of 1.5 T, which is typical for clinical